moby/buildkit/docs/windows.md

 $networkName = 'nat'
 # Get-HnsNetwork is available once you have enabled the 'Hyper-V Host Compute Service' feature
 # which must have been done at the Quick setup above
-# Enable-WindowsOptionalFeature -Online -FeatureName containers -All
-# Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All -All
+# Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V, Containers -All
-# the default one named `nat` should be available
+# the default one named `nat` should be available, except for WS2019, see notes below.
 $natInfo = Get-HnsNetwork -ErrorAction Ignore | Where-Object { $_.Name -eq $networkName }
 if ($null -eq $natInfo) {
     throw "NAT network not found, check if you enabled containers, Hyper-V features and restarted the machine"